 This paper presents a methodology to analyze voltage regulator module (VRM) noise coupling problems in high-volume server applications.
 The technique is applied on a real engineering design.
 The comprehensive model includes irregular power shapes, decoupling capacitors, and dielectric and conductive loss.
 Irregular shaped power plane modeling is cross-checked with four separate methods to demonstrate accuracy.

-E. Matoglu and N. Pham and G. Selli and M. Lai and J. L. Drewniak and D. Wang and D. Kuhn and R. Hashemi and M. Cases and B. Wilkie and B. Herrman and P. Patel and B. Archambeault and S. Connor and D. N. de Araujo, "Voltage Regulator Module Noise Analysis for High-Volume Server Applications," Proceedings of the IEEE 14th Topical Meeting on Electrical Performance of Electronic Packaging, 2005, Institute of Electrical and Electronics Engineers (IEEE), Jan 2005.
+E. Matoglu and N. Pham and G. Selli and M. Lai and S. R. Connor and J. L. Drewniak and B. Archambeault and D. Wang and D. Kuhn and R. Hashemi and D. N. de Araujo and M. Cases and B. Wilkie and B. Herrman and P. Patel, "Voltage Regulator Module Noise Analysis for High-Volume Server Applications," Proceedings of the IEEE 14th Topical Meeting on Electrical Performance of Electronic Packaging (2005, Austin, TX), pp. 267 - 270, Institute of Electrical and Electronics Engineers (IEEE), Oct 2005.

 Electrical and Computer Engineering